Contact Information

 Summer Sessions courses are not restricted to Business Economics majors, so any students who meet the prerequisites can enroll.

-Remember that if the Economics 106 course you enroll into has a lab offered, you are required to take the lab.
-The grading of both the lecture and the lab must match.
 Any course you want to count towards the major must be completed for a letter grade.

 No, a drop does not count as a repeated course.
 Note that students cannot drop an “Impacted” course after Friday of Week 2 except by petition and due to extenuating circumstances.
 Students with such a situation should meet with a counselor in their respective academic counseling office (AAP, CAC, etc.) to discuss if it is likely that a drop petition will be granted by the College.

 Yes.
-If you fail to do this, you will not get credit for the lecture and the lab.
+If you fail to do this, you will not get credit for both the lecture and the lab.

 Transferring Courses